-We are looking for an intern to be part of the team implementing this arts education program in public schools throughout the Puget Sound Region!
+We are looking for interns to be part of the team implementing this arts education program in public schools throughout the Puget Sound Region!
 Writers in the Schools (WITS) is a literary arts education program that places professional local writers in 27 public schools and in five school districts, as well as Seattle Children’s.
 The mission of WITS is to inspire student and teacher excellence in literacy and the literary arts, and to establish the foundation for a life-long commitment to reading, writing, and creative expression.

 Writers in the Schools (WITS) has three primary goals: